What is the relationship between Honey and Cancer?

 Can I eat honey if I have cancer?
 Is honey bad for cancer?
 These are some of the questions I get most frequently in my office, at dinner parties, and just about everywhere I go.
-When I was interviewed for Sugar Free Summer (you can still view it by clicking the link) I dug a little deeper to make sure you got a great answer.
+When I was interviewed for Sugar Free Summer I dug a little deeper to make sure you got a great answer.

 You know what, the result of this research was shocking!